Karen is a graphic designer, creative thinker, artist, writer and generally an ideas person that loves to try new things.

-Once you have decided which art and crafts shows to rent a stall at, you will want everything to run smoothly.
-For this you will need to make sure you have everything you need, to give your potential customers a pleasant and memorable buying experience.
-This will encourage them to remember you and become repeat customers in future.
+Once you have decided which art and crafts show to rent a stall at, you will want everything to run smoothly.
+For this, you will need to make sure you have everything you need to give your potential customers a pleasant and memorable buying experience.
+This will encourage them to remember you and become repeat customers in the future.

 It is important that you are comfortable throughout the day and you have everything you need to complete sales, including bags and marketing materials, such as business cards.

 If you sell items to wear, take along a mirror so people can try things on and see how they look.
 If you sell jewelry for piercings, make sure you also have sanitizer and cotton wool to clean items afterward.

 Below is a list of items recommended for those running a stall to cover all circumstances.